 At this point in the process, project management comes into play.
 Establish a tentative timeline for when specific tasks are to be completed.
 Although milestones inevitably get delayed for numerous reasons, a schedule keeps the team focused on what needs to be accomplished.

 The bulk of the work will occur in this step wherein you’ll develop the course content.
 Even so, this process need not be time-consuming.
 Start by thinking about what content you already have developed — whether those be PowerPoint presentations, hard-copy or digital training manuals, videos (pre-recorded webinars or product demos), or support articles.
 Organize those pieces in a cohesive manner.
 So you’re not overwhelmed by an overabundance of files that can lead to distraction, select only those materials that have a direct correlation to the learning objectives you defined.

 Now that you know what pre-existing content you already have, you can determine what content you’ll need to update, adapt or develop from scratch.
 Here are some tips for creating effective and engaging online course content.

 Creating active learnersIf you’re new to online course creation, consider Bloom’s Taxonomy as an approach to balancing your course activities while also engaging a diverse group of learning styles with one, all-inclusive curriculum.
 Traditional educators have been using Bloom’s Taxonomy since the late 1940’s because it works.

-Take a look at the graphic below.
 In the taxonomy, learners start at the base layer, or the “Remember” step, and work their way up as they master the content in the increasingly complex layers.
 While the base layer is considered the lowest level of learning, no other learning can take place until a student has the prerequisite knowledge acquired there.